GB News: Panel debate Highway Code changes

 We use your sign-up to provide content in ways you’ve consented to and to improve our understanding of you.
 This may include adverts from us and 3rd parties based on our understanding.
 You can unsubscribe at any time.
 More info

-A massive 74.80 percent of people said they agreed with the interaction of stronger priorities for pedestrians.
+A massive 78.96 percent of those polled said they agreed with the new scheme.

 Save 10% on your MOT

 It’s Kwik Fits’ Midsommer Madness sale and you can take 10% off your MOT Test with the UK’s #1 MOT tester – just click the link to book online.